Visiting students - Biology

 Please see the list of modules.
-This list is indicative of the type of module which may be available during your study period.
-Please note that not all modules are available to exchange and visiting Students.
+This list is indicative of the type of modules which may be available during your study period.
+Please note that not all Biology modules which are advertised in the Module Catalogue are available to Exchange and Visiting Students.
 Module choice and registration will take place during the first supervisory meeting.
 Learning agreements (if applicable) cannot be signed until this meeting.

 You should hold an undergraduate degree in Biology or a related subject.

 IELTS: 6.5 with a minimum of 6.0 in each component (the language requirements are part way down the page.
 The other requirements are not applicable).

 For more information see our undergraduate English language requirements or our postgraduate English language requirements.

 You can study in our department for the following periods only:

 Assessment is mainly by examination at the end of each semester.
 Alternate assessments may be available, please contact us to discuss this.